mimiflynn/iwaspromisedcookies.com/drafts/articles/linux-desktop/index.md

 ![Keyboard settings](keyboard.png)

-The command key is the 'Super' key

-option+tab - switch open apps

-super-r - open

 All keyboard shortcuts are customizable via the Keyboard section of Settings (in the Whisker menu like above, OR just hit Super+r and type in 'keyboard').
 Hit '+add' to make a new shortcut, or 'edit' to change an existing one, or 'delete' if you hate one.
 When addng, it will prompt you to type in the command you want it to run.
 (What is this?!
 What does it mean?!
 How are you supposed to know what commands are available?!)
 Enter the command you want and hit 'OK' and it will ask you to hit the keyboard shortcut combo you want to use to run that command.
 Easy peasy.

+Its important to node that the command / apple key is the 'Super' key.

+`option+tab` - switch open apps

+`super+r` - much like Spotlight

+`ctrl+tab` - switch between open tabs

 ### XFCE theme manager